 You may be able to stretch out your payments and your creditors may also be more inclined to reduce the amount of your payments.

 Payment plans are normally centered around your disposable income, that is, the income that you have available after having paid for the necessities of life.
 The bankruptcy court will appoint a trustee or plan administrator whose role is to collect and disperse payments to your creditors.

 If you are constantly bombarded by collection calls, behind on your bills and unable to meet your financial obligations it may be time to consider filing bankruptcy.

 Understand Your Alabama Bankruptcy Options

-Bankruptcy will affect your credit and make it nearly impossible to obtain financing on future purchases for a period of up to 10 years.
+Bankruptcy will affect your credit and make it nearly impossible to obtain financing.
+Your credit may be affected for up to 10 years.
 Declaring bankruptcy now, gives you more time to rebuild your future credit.

 Note that you can not file bankruptcy on student loans or other obligations such as child support or alimony.

 It is important to understand your options.
 If you are considering bankruptcy contact any of the Alabama bankruptcy attorneys that we have listed on our site.